mertduden/aviDict/README.md

 # aviDict
 Aviation Dictionary (Java)
 This jar program lets you search acronym in aviation sector specifically in A-SMGCS and CNS/ATM systems.

+Note: Please use uppercase for searches such as (SSR, CTOT,...)